 There’s more Golden stuff, of course – too much to list here – but what it does do is all add up to an A-class worthy of the name, but at a razor-sharp price.

 The model here also benefits from Adria’s latest Comprex construction, which claims greater rigidity and includes a GRP (Adria prefers to use the word polyester) underfloor to complement the rest of the bodywork.
 It all comes with a ten-year water ingress warranty.
 At the same time, Adria claims a weight loss of around five per cent.

 It needs it.
-As standard you get a paltry 300kg or so of payload, making a chassis upgrade almost inevitable here.
+As standard on the Adria Sonic Plus I 700, you get a paltry 300kg or so of payload, making a chassis upgrade almost inevitable here.
 However, go for the top-level three-litre engine and 4,300kg chassis and you get well over a tonne of load margin.

 Meanwhile, if you think the L-shaped lounge (itself that bit more spacious than others) and overcab bed are pretty standard fare for a vehicle like this, be prepared for a few surprises the further you head on your journey to the island bed at the back.